aishameriane/msc-economics/Thesis/Study/Lit Review/The effects of monetary policy shocks on inequality.md

 2. What's the meaning of _100 basis points reduction in policy rates_?
 ** Some thoughts**: Check the [original article](https://academic.oup.com/ser/article-abstract/12/2/245/1666588) from Huber and Stephens.

+3. Am I studying conventional/unconventional/everythong monetary policy?

+4. I didn't understand the meaning of "orthogonal unexpected changes in policy rates with respect to unexpected changes in growth and inflation".

 ## Abstract

 They constructed a measure of unanticipated changes in policy rates for a penal of 32 advanced and emerging market countries for the period between 1990 and 2013.